bitwarden/help/_articles/features/auto-fill-ios.md

 ---
 layout: article
 title: Auto-fill Logins on iOS
-categories: [miscellaneous]
+categories: [auto-fill]
 featured: true
 popular: false
+order: 03
 tags: [iOS, Auto-fill, autofill]
 ---

 Bitwarden makes your passwords available for auto-fill so that you can seamlessly log in to websites and apps while also maintaining strong and secure passwords.
 Auto-fill cuts the copying and pasting out of your login routine by detecting Vault items that match the service you're logging in to.

 {% callout success %}
 *Most* auto-fill scenarios rely on the attribution of URIs to Login items.
-If you're unfamiliar with using URIs, brush up using our [URIs for Vault Items]({% link _articles/features/uri-match-detection.md %}) article.
+If you're unfamiliar with using URIs, brush up using our [Using URIs]({% link _articles/features/uri-match-detection.md %}) article.
 {% endcallout %}

 ## Auto-fill on iOS